Hablitzia: Native range and growing conditions

-As its common name suggests Hablitzia hails from the Caucasus where it grows at altitudes up to around 2,100 masl.
-According to most reports it is most commonly found in dry, deciduous or mixed woods and forests, particularly in shady spots, amongst rocks, in ravines and along rivers.
-Where most Goosefoot family members prefer full sun, Caucasian spinach is - like its cousin, Good King Henry (Blitum bonus-henricus) - one of the few shade-loving species, a fact that is also reflected in its peculiar affinity for caves - in his 2009 article in Permaculture Activist, 'Food Exploration in the Caucasus: An Encounter with Wild Hablitza' Justin West, reports finding plants inhabiting the better part of half the floor of one cave in the mountains of Armenia.
+Hablitzia's native range is the Caucasus.
+It is most commonly found in dry, deciduous woods and forests, particularly in shady spots and along rivers.
+Where most Goosefoot family members prefer full sun, Caucasian spinach is one of the few shade-loving species, a fact that is also reflected in its peculiar affinity for caves.

-As well as the Caucasus proper, Hablitzia has also been recorded in North-Eastern Turkey, where it has naturalized, as well as further East in Iran and West in Greece (Assadi 1983).
-And Stephen Barstow reports that there are also relic populations and individual plants scattered across Scandinavia (several in Sweden, Finland and at least one in Norway), a fact that reflects the curious history of Hablitzia.
+As well as the Caucasus, Hablitzia has also been found in North-Eastern Turkey, as well as in Iran and Greece.
+There are also relic populations and individual plants scattered across Scandinavia (several in Sweden and Finland and at least one in Norway), a fact that reflects the curious history of Hablitzia.

 History

-From its home in the Caucasus, Hablitzia seems to have begun its travels across Europe in the early 1800s.
-It was grown in the UK, at Kew and Cambridge Botanical Gardens, as early as 1828 (Barstow 2014) – only 11 years after Bieberstein first described it – and at Glasgow around ten years after that (Loudon 1840).
-Kew seem to have had plants on the go at least until 1931, the last year in which it appears in their Bulletin of Miscellaneous Information.
-The three British institutions seem to be among the first botanic gardens to grow Hablitzia, and it isn't until the second half of the 19th Century that references to its cultivation elsewhere starts appearing with any regularity.
+From its origin in the Caucasus, Hablitzia was moved around starting in the early 1800s.
+It was grown in the UK, at Kew and Cambridge Botanical Gardens as early as 1828, only 11 years after Bieberstein first described it.
+It was also grown at Glasgow around 1840.
+Kew seems to have had these plants until 1931, the last year in which it appears in their Bulletin of Miscellaneous Information.
+The three British institutions seem to be among the first botanic gardens to grow Hablitzia.
+References to its cultivation elsewhere start appearing during the second half of the 19th century.

 Naming

-Hablitzia was first described and documented for the international scientific community, by Friedrich August Marschall von Bieberstein, in the Mémoires de la Société impériale des naturalistes de Moscou (t.5).
-It was Bieberstein, who gave it its botanical name.
-The generic epithet, Hablitzia, is a Latinized version of Hablitz, a reference to Carl Ludwig Hablitz, the 18th Century naturalist.
-Tamnoides means 'like', or 'resembling' Tamus communis.
+Hablitzia was first described and documented for the international scientific community, by Friedrich August Marschall von Bieberstein, in the Memoirs of the Imperial Society of Naturalists of Moscow (t.5).
+Hablitzia is named after the 18th Century naturalist Carl Ludwig Hablitz.